USRA 0-8-0

 After the dissolution of the USRA, an additional 1,200 copies of the USRA 0-8-0 were built for many railroads, There is a known survivor of this Type, Republic Steel Corp. #285, which is an ALCO (Richmond) product built in 1925.
 It is now preserved at the Kentucky Railway Museum in New Haven, Kentucky.
-Another USRA Copy, Illinois Central #3525, Shortly operated on the Stone Mountain Scenic Railroad and given the name "Big Dixie" before being sold to the North Carolina Transportation Museum, Finally being donated to Tanglewood Park in Clemmons North Carolina.
+Another USRA Copy, Illinois Central #3525, Shortly operated on the Stone Mountain Scenic Railroad and given the name "Big Dixie" before being sold to the North Carolina Transportation Museum.
+The locomotive would be repainted into a Southern Railway inspired livery, before being traded for an actual Southern Railway locomotive #542. #3525 is now on static display at Tanglewood Park, Clemmons, North Carolina.